oncody/civ-board-game-2010/README.md

 One at a time, for each of your cities do the following:

 ### Count Production
 Add together the number of production icons in your city's outskirts that are not blockaded by an enemy army or scout figure.
-All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)
+All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).

+#### Rush Production
+If you want to perform a city action but you don't have enough production from this city then you can rush production.
+You can convert 3 trade points to a single point of production.
+You can do this as many times as you want.

 ### Perform only one of the following actions:
 #### Produce an army figure